edgeworx/docs/edgeworx-for-developers/developer-docs/ai-sdk.md

 In the example above, the `video_device` parameter is set to `/dev/video0` which is the default location of Darcy's visual camera.
 You should not need to change this unless you are working with a different hardware embodiment of Darcy.

 The `data_processor` parameter is set to `my_data_analyze` which is the name of a custom function that is defined in the same Python application.
+You can name this function anything you like, provided that it complies with Python function naming requirements.
+Your custom function will be called every time that Darcy has performed processing on a person or object and has some results to convey to you.
+The details of how to define and work with the `data_processor` callback can be found below.

 ## The frame_processor callback